Overview

 - Keep an eye out for file size and load time.

-- Keep deliverability in mind – make sure what you are adding to your email isn’t coming off as spammy or noisy.
+- Keep email deliverability in mind – make sure what you are adding to your email isn’t coming off as spammy or noisy.

 What: Email Features Pros and Cons